builtbywilldev/coldmetal.c/README.md

 # 🔥 Coldmetal.c™ — Dependency-Free AI Memory Engine (C)
 📌 This repo is *read-only*.
 Coldmetal is proprietary.
 No license is granted.
 Forking is unauthorized.
 Cloning is not consent.
 A fully offline, zero-dependency AI system inspired by `llm.c` — engineered for airgapped environments.
 Built in pure C with no Python, no external libraries, and no cloud ties.

 > "Proof that intelligence doesn’t require a subscription."

 ---

 ### ✅ What's Inside

-- 🧠 `tokenizer.c`: Converts input to raw tokens.
+- 🧠 `tokenizer.c`: Converts input to raw tokens
-- 🧩 `embedder.c`: Turns tokens into float vectors.
+- 🧩 `embedder.c`: Turns tokens into float vectors
-- 🎯 `attention.c`: Computes cosine similarity to find relevant meaning.
+- 🎯 `attention.c`: Computes cosine similarity
-- 🧠 `logic.c`: Uses memory recall and rules to generate responses.
+- 🧠 `logic.c`: Selects relevant memories for reply
-- 🧠 `memory.c`: Persistent `.mem` file format for long-term learning.
+- 💾 `memory.c`: Persistent `.mem` file format
-- 🔁 `trainer.c`: Learn new ideas from any `.txt` file.
+- 🔁 `trainer.c`: Learns from any `.txt` file
+- 🤖 `main.c`: Terminal REPL interface
+- 💸 `mint.c`: $COLD economy for memory value

 ---

-### 📚 Pretrained `.mem` files (so far)
+### 📚 Trained `.mem` Files (So Far)
-- `tiny-shakespeare.mem`

 - `tiny-poe.mem`
 - `dracula.mem`
-- `sherlock.mem`
 - `declaration.mem`
+- `flatland.mem`
+- `history-of-egypt.mem`
+- `gptchatjun-25.mem`
-- `snowden.mem`
+- `morpheus.mem`
-- And more...
+- And 30+ more…

+---

+### 🔧 Optional: Web Scraper

+- `lynx`-based, 1-dependency scraper
+- Dumps plaintext from any URL
+- Output goes to `data/untrained/*.txt`

 ---